An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Partitioning graphs

 \subsection{Vertex simplifications}

-The proof of Proposition~\ref{P:sparse} starts with any proper cellular embedding of~$\Gamma$, and iteratively changes the cyclic ordering of edges around vertices in a specific way.
-Let $(E_1,E_2)$ be an (ordered) partition of $E(G)$, let $v$ be a vertex of~$G$, and let $C$ be a link component at~$v$ (if the image of~$v$ under~$\Gamma$ is a singular point, there may be several such link components).
-We restrict our attention to the edges of~$\hat\Gamma$ incident to~$v$ and belonging to~$C$, in cyclic order around~$v$.
-For $i=1,2$, an \emphdef{interval} (at~$v$, relatively to~$(\hat E_1,\hat E_2)$) is a maximal contiguous subsequence of edges in this cyclic ordering that all belong to~$\hat E_i$; the interval is labelled~$i$. \emphdef{Simplifying}~$v$ (with respect to~$(E_1,E_2)$) means changing the cyclic ordering of the edges of~$\hat\Gamma$ incident to~$v$ in~$C$ by one of the two following operations (Figure \ref{F:simplification}): \begin{enumerate} \item either exchanging two consecutive intervals in that ordering, in a way that the ordering of the edges in each interval is preserved; this operation is allowed only if $v$ is incident to at least four intervals; \item or performing the previous operation twice, on two disjoint pairs of consecutive intervals in that ordering; this is allowed only if $v$ is incident to at least six intervals. \end{enumerate} We will rely on the following lemma.
+The proof of Proposition~\ref{P:sparse} starts with any proper cellular embedding of~$\Gamma$, and iteratively changes the ordering of edges around vertices in a specific way.
+Let $(E_1,E_2)$ be a partition of $E(G)$, let $v$ be a vertex of~$G$, and let $C$ be a link component at~$v$ (if the image of~$v$ under~$\Gamma$ is a singular vertex, there may be several such link components).
+We restrict our attention to the edges of~$\Gamma$ incident to~$v$ and belonging to~$C$, ordered cyclically or linearly as follows.
+If, in~$C$, vertex~$v$ is not incident to a boundary of~$\complex$, we consider these edges in cyclic ordering around~$v$.
+Otherwise, vertex~$v$ is incident to a single boundary of~$\complex$, and we break this cyclic ordering at the boundary to obtain a linear ordering.

+For $i=1,2$, an \emphdef{interval} (at~$v$, relatively to~$(E_1, E_2)$) is a maximal contiguous subsequence of edges in this (cyclic or linear) ordering that all belong to~$E_i$; the interval is labelled~$i$.
+This interval is \emphdef{exterior} if the ordering is linear (because $v$ is incident to a boundary of~$\complex$) and it is the first one or the last one in this linear order; otherwise, the interval is \emphdef{interior}. \emphdef{Simplifying}~$v$ (with respect to~$(E_1,E_2)$) means changing the (cyclic or linear) ordering of the edges of~$\Gamma$ incident to~$v$ in~$C$ by one of the two following operations (Figure \ref{F:simplif}): \begin{enumerate} \item either exchanging two consecutive interior intervals in that ordering, in such a way that the ordering of the edges in each interval is preserved; this operation is allowed only if $v$ is incident to at least four intervals; \item or performing the previous operation twice, on two disjoint pairs of consecutive interior intervals in that ordering; this is allowed only if $v$ is incident to at least six intervals. \end{enumerate}